keen/keen-js/docs/recipes.md

+# Recipes

 Recipes show you how to make mashup Keen IO queries in novel ways.

-For basic queries & charts see the docs on [Querying](/keenlabs/keen-js/wiki/Query) and [Visualization](/keenlabs/keen-js/wiki/Visualization).

 Got some cool recipes to share?
 Add 'em here!

 ## Combine two line charts